telehash/telehash.github.io/v3/channels/http.md

 ## THTP Packet

 Any HTTP request/response is normalized into a telehash packet by translating the headers into the JSON and any contents attached as the binary BODY.
-The headers are always lower-cased keys and string values, for requests the `method` and `path` with string values are included, and for responses the `status` with the numeric value is included.
+The headers are always lower-cased keys and string values, for requests the `:method` and `:path` with string values are included, and for responses the `:status` with the numeric value is included.

 The request:

 ```
 GET / HTTP/1.1